darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

 TODO _open classes_<sup><a href="#ref1">[2]</a></sup>

 But, they cannot span multiple assemblies.
+Also, must be same namespace.

 ### References
 1. <a id="ref1"